Kostant relation in filtered randomized benchmarking for passive bosonic devices: Results

 \subsection{Comparison}

-Our scheme differs from the original formulation in two aspects: the operator \(S\) is removed, and the filter is modified.
-The filter is modified by using zero-weight states, introduced in Eq.~\eqref{eq:eq:original-filter}.
-We also assume that the experimental data is obtained following the steps explained in Sec.~\ref{sec:approach}.
-However, the same data as in Eq.~\eqref{eq:experimental_data} is used, which indicates that experimental groups with existing data can test our scheme.

-We summarise a comparison between the existing scheme and ours in Table~\ref{tab:summary-comparison}.
+We summarize a comparison between the existing scheme and ours in Table~\ref{tab:summary-comparison}.
 The main difference is that our scheme does not require a projector in the filter definition.
-By avoiding the use of a projector, two cost reductions are achieved in the data-analysis part: decreasing the number of immanants required and eliminating the need for Clebsch-Gordan coefficients computation.
-Additionally, the calculation of the original filter requires the operator \(S\), defined in Eq.~\eqref{eq:definition-operator-s}.
-The need for this operator seems superfluous, and thus we do not consider it.

-The second and last item to discuss is the savings by using immanants as the filter.
-In the original formulation, the filter is computed using expressions involving permanents, as seen in Eq.~(16) of Ref.~\cite{mirko2025}.
-In our case, we show that only immanants of the original sequence of operations are needed.
-Therefore, not only does our scheme require (in principle) simpler immanants (immanants labeled by single or almost single column Young tableaux) but also fewer.
+By avoiding the use of a projector, the data analysis is simplified in two ways: the number of algebraic terms is reduced, and the computation of \gls{cg} coefficients is eliminated.
+We emphasize that, despite having different filter functions, the same experimental data can be used in our scheme to obtain the parameters in the fidelity-like quantity.

+Compared to the original filter \(f_{\lambda,\text{orig}}\) of Eq.~\eqref{eq:eq:original-filter}, our reformulation avoids using the auxiliary operator \(S\) and its pseudo-inverse \(S^{+}\).
+This simplifies the computation of the filter function but does not have a major impact on overall cost.
+These changes do not always mean the immanant filter will run faster.
+Having fewer immanants does not always lower the total cost, since evaluating immanants of shape \(\lambda_k\) can be as hard as computing permanents of \(m\times m\) matrices.
+The immanant filter works best when \(n\) is close to \(m\).

+We discuss two important cases.
+For efficient post-processing across many irreps or large mode numbers, the character filter is preferred because it has polynomial computational cost and maintains a small, constant variance, making it scalable as problems grow larger.
+In contrast, while the immanant filter simplifies the original method by removing \gls{cg} coefficients, skipping the auxiliary operator \(S\), and reducing the number of algebraic terms, its overall computational cost can still be high if the immanants themselves are complex to evaluate.
+Our reformulation specifically reduces the overhead of tracking basis changes and the amount of pre-computation, but does not necessarily reduce the evaluation cost of the immanants in challenging cases.

+Two limiting regimes appear in Table~\ref{tab:summary-comparison}.
+If \(n\ll m\), the original scheme may still have a lower computation cost because it is dominated by \(n\times n\) permanents, whereas the immanant filter involves immanants of size \(m\).
+If \(n\approx m\), the immanant filter becomes more attractive because it removes the \gls{cg} coefficients and reduces the number of algebraic terms that must be assembled.
+In either regime, the character filter remains the efficient option, as it avoids both permanents and immanants and has polynomial evaluation cost.